- 28 Dec 2023

 Campaign: The motivation or purpose for messaging any Consumer.

 FCC: The Federal Communications Commission - an independent agency of the United States federal government that regulates communications by radio, television, wire, satellite, and cable across the United States

 CTIA: Cellular Telecommunications and Internet Association - a trade association representing the wireless communications industry in the United States.

 Our goal is to set you up for success!
 Be sure to read through our handy SMS and MMS Best Practice checklist below.

-- The message content has been verified not to fit into any of the restricted use-cases
+- The message content has been verified and does not contain restricted use-cases✅

-- Your Dialpad Admin registered this messaging campaign
+- Your Dialpad Admin registered the messaging campaign✅

-- Obtain a consumer’s express written consent to specifically receive marketing messages; and
+- Obtain a consumer’s express written consent receive marketing messages